brianrabern/S3archive/README.md

 5. Run the script using `python main.py`

 6. Follow the prompts to select the directory and file types to upload
+   - An input of 'photoslibrary' will find and scan the Photos Library on MacOS.
+(Might require manual input of the correct path)
    - Valid file types: `photos`, `videos`, `documents`, `misc`

 ## License